Danny Boyle's unrealized projects

-The following is a list of unproduced Danny Boyle projects in roughly chronological order.
 During his long career, British director Danny Boyle has worked on several projects which never progressed beyond the pre-production stage under his direction.
 Some of these projects fell in development hell, were officially canceled, were in development limbo or would see life under a different production team.

 2000s

 Tick Tock

 On March 14, 2001, Boyle was set to direct Anthony Bagarozzi and Charles Mondry’s screenplay Tick Tock, an action suspense thriller about an amnesiac being a prime suspect in a bombing investigation, with Gavin Polone producing the film that was expected to start filming that fall, and Columbia Pictures handling the film's distribution.
 The movie was canceled due to the September 11 attacks.

 Texas Killing Fields

 On January 20, 2003, Boyle was going to direct a movie about the Texas Killing Fields with Michael Mann's company Forward Pass producing the film.
 On February 27, 2009, Boyle revealed that he passed on directing, leading to Ami Canaan Mann to direct the film.